microsoft/sca-fuzzer/README.md

 See our [Technical Report](https://arxiv.org/abs/2105.06872) for details.

-**Origin**: This is an independently developed and improved fork of [SCA-Fuzzer from Microsoft](https://github.com/microsoft/sca-fuzzer).

 # Getting Started

 **Note:** If you find missing or confusing explanations, or a bug in Revizor, don't hesitate to open an issue.